Tippenn/TheFateBringer/README.md

 We use mouse for all the control which in the gameplay is used to drop and command the army we have.

 <br>

-## 💻 Setup

-If you want to try the game out, go to the right of the list of files, click "Releases" or just click <a href="https://github.com/MichaelArdisa/PhaseJumper/releases/download/v1.0/PhaseJumper.zip">here</th>.